lpaulger/lpaulger.github.io/_posts/2013-09-25-Mobile-apps-Phonegap-Yeoman.md

 * node_modules ~ all grunt modules are installed here
 * test ~ if (hopefully when) you write tests, they will go here
 * component.json ~ think of this as your front-end package information
-* gruntfile.js ~ the file containing all the tools to develop, test and deploy code (Why not take a look inside!)
+* gruntfile.js ~ the file containing all the tools to develop, test and deploy code (Why not take a look inside)
 * package.json ~ this of this as your back-end package info (since this is a single page app, it just contains grunt related info)

 Refer to [http://Yeoman.io](http://Yeoman.io) for any additional [Yeoman](http://Yeoman.io) questions I don't cover in this post.